sjbylo/example-bash-operator/README.md

 test/cleanup.sh
 ```

-# Work in progress

-A way to put the Operator into a Linux container image and run it as any other normal Operator is still work in progress!
-Note that, for testing purposes, it will not work on Mac OS (Darwin) until it's been fixed.
-Some of the commands in Mac OS work in different ways.

 # Miscellaneous

 The following commands are useful to follow the progress during testing.
 Run them it in a separate terminal.